Algebraic Presentations of Type Dependency: The category of B-systems

-\begin{defn} A (pre-)E-system is \define{stratified} if its underlying category is stratified in the sense of \cref{def:stratification} and the underlying functor of each $W_A$ and $S_x$ is stratified with respect to the stratification induced on slices.
+\begin{defi} A (pre-)E-system is \define{stratified} if its underlying category is stratified in the sense of \cref{def:stratification} and the underlying functor of each $W_A$ and $S_x$ is stratified with respect to the stratification induced on slices.

 A morphism of stratified (pre-)E-systems is \define{stratified} if its underlying functor is stratified.